gagolews/datawranglingpy/README.md

 **Please spread the news about this project.**

-Also, consider citing this book as:
+Consider citing this book as:
 [Gagolewski M.][1] (2022), *Minimalist Data Wrangling with Python*, Zenodo, Melbourne,
 DOI: [10.5281/zenodo.6451068](https://dx.doi.org/10.5281/zenodo.6451068),